 Small folds and crevices in the upper ear are most likely to collect debris, so use the pads to try and wipe these areas clean.
 Depending on how filthy her ears are, you may need to change pads if the first one becomes soiled quickly.

 - Repeat this process on her other ear.
-Always use a new clean cotton pad for the other ear.
+Always use a new clean cotton pad for the other ear problem.
 If there is any infection or bacteria, you want to avoid passing it to the other ears.

 - Lastly, end your grooming session with a reward.
 A high-value treat, her favourite toy, or even some much-loved head scratches will show her that she did a good job and help her associate ear cleaning with something she loves.